sultanalieva-s/quote-analysis-api/Readme.md

 ## How to Run Locally
 From project root directory run `docker-compose up`.
 If you want to run the app on the background run the command `docker-compose up -d`.

+!!
+Make sure you have applied initial migrations before you go to localhost/kanye-sayings/.
+This can be done with commands: `docker exec -it containername bash` and `./manage.py migrate`.
+!!

 To list containers and see their status run the command `docker-compose ps`.
 To stop containers without deleting them run `docker-compose stop`.
 To stop and delete the containers run `docker-compose down`.